(Automatic translation with DeepL)

 If you want to learn how to use git, don’t hesitate to read the free pro-git book.
 It is, in my opinion, one of the best resources for learning git.

-And finally, you will need a text editor to visualise and modify the code.
+And finally you will need a text editor to visualize and modify the code.
 Notepad (on windows), TextEdit (on MacOs) or nano (on Linux) will do, but I recommend something more powerful and focused on code manipulation.
-Specifically, my choice is Microsoft Visual Studio Code.
+Specifically my choice is Microsoft Visual Studio Code.
 The following video reviews the main functions of this great editor (which is also free and open source).

-Note: Well, actually, something is missing that, although it is not absolutely essential, it helps a lot in development tasks: a command line interface (CLI – Command Line Interface), also known as a command terminal.
-This is an application devoid of interactive graphical elements, such as buttons, menus, sliders, provided by operating systems, and through which applications are executed whose control is done exclusively with the keyboard.
-As I say, it is not absolutely essential because almost all the commands that are launched from it can also be launched from the code editor or other applications with a graphical interface.
+Note: Well, in reality something is missing that, although it is not absolutely essential, it helps a lot in development tasks: a command line interface (CLI – Command Line Interface), also known as command terminal.
+It is an application devoid of interactive graphic elements, such as buttons, menus, sliders, provided by operating systems and through which applications are executed and controlled exclusively with the keyboard.
+As I say, it is not absolutely essential because almost all the commands that are launched from it can also be launched from the code editor or other applications with graphical interface.
 Anyway, for me at least, it is much more comfortable than its graphical alternatives.
 In the following video I tell you more about it.

 With all the arsenal of development tools we have just seen, we start by bringing the learningml-editor code from gitlab (remote) to our computer (local).
 This operation is called cloning, and is done from a command interface like this: